ID

 Newly emerged nymphs disperse from egg masses and feed on a wide range of plant species.
 Nymphs are most often observed on leaves and branches of host plants.
 Look for nymphs on smaller plants and vines during the summer.
 Nymphs are active and can easily jump several feet to avoid capture.

+Nymphs and adults typically gather in large numbers on host plants (Fig. 2).
+While they may become especially active at dusk or night as they migrate up and down the trunk of the plant, they are often conspicuous in mid-day as well.
 Adult SLF are found on tree trunks, stems, and sometimes near leaf litter at the tree base.
 Although winged, adults are better jumpers than flyers, and they prefer to move up trees by walking.
-Adults favor feeding on tree-of-heaven (Ailanthus altissima) and grapevine (Vitis vinifera).
-In the fall, adult SLF focus on tree-of-heaven as a host for feeding and egg laying, although females will lay eggs on other trees or on any smooth vertical surface, natural or man-made.
+Adults favor feeding on tree-of-heaven (TOH, Ailanthus altissima) and grapevine (Vitis vinifera).
+In the fall, adult SLF focus on TOH as a host for feeding and egg laying, although females will lay eggs on other trees or on any smooth vertical surface, natural or man-made.

-Look for adults starting in late mid-July.
+Look for adults starting in mid-July.
 Mating and oviposition can be observed from evening to night from mid-September to November.
 Look for egg masses on tree trunks, fences, rocks, lawn furniture, storage sheds, and other smooth surfaces from October to early spring.
 Egg masses have been found on the lower side of large branches many feet up the main trunk of a tree.

 SLF is a phloem feeder, sucking sap from trunks, stems, and leaf petioles.
 Heavy feeding can cause wilting of leaves and young branches.
 Reduced photosynthesis due to SLF feeding weakens the plant and leads to branch dieback, thinning crowns, and, eventually, host plant mortality.
 Heavy feeding can also cause the plant to weep or ooze sap, which ferments and produces a disagreeable odor.
 Oozing sap will leave a grayish-black trail down the trunk.